apereo/cas/localPlugins/README.txt

 This directory is provided for you to create your own CAS plugins.
 Follow the steps below to compile and install these plugins.

+0. be sure you have Apache Ant installed (http://ant.apache.org) as well as JDK 1.4.2 or better (http://java.sun.com)

 1. write your plugins, placing the source under src/ and any external dependencies that aren't already part of CAS 3.0 under lib/